mohd2sh/CleanArchitecture-DDD-CQRS/CONTRIBUTING.md

 3. Ensure all tests pass: `dotnet test`
 4. Update documentation if needed
 5. Commit with clear messages
+6. Create a pull request with the 'develop' branch

 ### Code Style
 - Follow existing code patterns